Multidisciplinary Training

-We are working to broaden participation and increase diversity primarily at three levels: graduate and postdoc training, mentorship, and strengthening research infrastructure resources for faculty training minority students.
-At the level of graduate and postdoctoral training, we are pooling our efforts to attract URM undergraduate students to join our graduate programs and, once in those programs, to encourage them to do their studies in center labs.
-To this end, center members regularly attend the SACNAS and ABRCMS conferences to spread the word about our center to URM undergraduates.
-By working actively to increase awareness of our center as an environment that values diversity, equity and inclusion (and in fact sees diversity as core to its mission), we take at least a first step towards increasing diversity at all levels from student to faculty recruitment.
+We are focusing on graduate and postdoc training, mentorship, and strengthening research infrastructure resources among partner institutions.
+At the level of graduate and postdoctoral training, we are pooling our efforts to attract talented undergraduate students to join our graduate programs and, once in those programs, to encourage them to do their studies in center labs.

 ENGAGEMENT / OUTREACH